SAP/spartacus-docs/_pages/install/schematics.md

 ## Prerequisites

+Make sure that:

-To use Spartacus schematics, your Angular CLI must be version 9.1 or higher.
+- Your Angular CLI is on version 9.1 or higher.
+- That you application is using the Angular 9 or above.
+- Node version is <= 13

 ## Adding Spartacus Libraries to Your Angular Project